dcolish/xapian/xapian-core/docs/replication_protocol.rst

 ..
 Copyright (C) 2010 Olly Betts

 ====================================
-Xapian Database Replication Protocol
+Replication Protocol Specification
 ====================================

-.. contents:: Table of contents

 This document contains details of the implementation of the replication protocol, version 1.
-For details of how and why to use the replication protocol, see the separate `Replication Users Guide <replication.html>`_ document.
+For details of how and why to use the replication protocol, see the separate :doc:`Replication Users Guide </replication>` document.

 Protocol description